matrix-org/matrix-appservice-irc/docs/debug_api.md

 - `server` is the servername you wish to disconnect users from.
 This is the key of your server configuration object in the config section.
 - `since` is the number of hours a user has been idle for to be considered `idle`.
+This must be an integer.
 - `reason` is the reason string to disconnect users with.
 E.g. "You have been idle for too long".
 - `dryrun` is whether to actually disconnect users, or just calculate which users should be disconnected and output it to the response.